Wakanda-Packages/wakanda-widgets/README.md

 #### Submit your add-on to the Wakanda directory

-1. Go to https://github.com/myUsername/wakanda-widgets, you should see your changes.
+1. Go to https://github.com/{ myUsername }/wakanda-widgets, you should see your changes.
 Create a new pull request with your latest modifications.

 ## It’s done !